IDC Logo

 Optimized Registry Settings

 These registry values must be created on the SMB gateway, specified in the repository settings as the Gateway server.
-If the gateway is set to “automatic,” add these registry values to all Windows servers managed by Veeam Backup & Replication.
+For short-term testing, it is advisable to manually assign a single machine as the gateway and make modifications to that machine.
+When the gateway is set to “automatic,” these registry values would have to be added to all Windows machines managed by Veeam Backup & Replication, as any of them could be selected to act as the gateway.

-For Veeam B&R 8.0.0.917 or later, the following registry value allows Data Movers to open backup files by a resilient method similar to the Windows net use command.
+This registry value controls whether the Veeam Data Movers will access backup files using a method similar to the Windows net use command.

-This increases the amount of time the Windows SMB client will wait for a response from an SMB server before it aborts the connection.
-The default timeout is one minute.
+This registry value sets the amount of time the Windows SMB client will wait for a response from an SMB server before it aborts the connection.

 Note: Reboot Required

-This increases the number of times the Windows TCP implementation will retransmit a data segment before it aborts the connection.
+This Windows-level registry value sets the number of times the Windows TCP implementation will retransmit a data segment before it aborts the connection.

 Note: Reboot Required